 Security updates to PHP are frequently posted to the php.net website.
 FileMaker Server updates may include PHP updates, but the php.net website provides PHP updates more frequently.
 To apply PHP updates more frequently, install and maintain your own PHP engine.

 If you maintain your own PHP engine, you must manually install the FileMaker API for PHP in order to use Custom Web Publishing with PHP.
 See FileMaker Server Custom Web Publishing Guide.

-Note:FileMaker Cloud for AWS doesn't support Custom Web Publishing and doesn't use PHP.
+Note:FileMaker Cloud products don't support Custom Web Publishing and don't use PHP.